Cannes Film Festival Award for Best Director

 The Best Director Award (Prix de la mise en scène) is an award presented annually at the Cannes Film Festival since 1946.
 It is given for the best achievement in directing and is chosen by the International Jury from the films in the Competition slate at the festival.

-At the 1st Cannes Film Festival held in 1946, René Clément was the first winner of this award for his work on The Battle of the Rails, and Kleber Mendonça Filho is the most recent winner in this category for his work on The Secret Agent at the 78th Cannes Film Festival in 2025.
+The most recent winners are Javier Ambrossi and Javier Calvo for La bola negra and Paweł Pawlikowski for Fatherland at the 2026 Cannes Film Festival.